Projects to Improve Forest Health and Wildlife Habitat Announced

 RGS unites conservationists to improve wildlife habitat and forest health by promoting stewardship for forests and wildlife.
 The National Fish and Wildlife Foundation Cumberland Plateau Stewardship Fund restores native forests and freshwater habitats to conditions that will improve associated wildlife species and the health of freshwater systems while advancing strategies to support working forests.

-TWRA manages more than 1.5 million acres of WMAs statewide for wildlife species and habitat management.
-Work on these areas is focused on conservation and the restoration of fish, wildlife, and plant resources for the benefit of all Tennesseans for generations to come.
+The TWRA manages more than 1.5 million acres of WMAs statewide for wildlife species and habitat management.
+The work done on these areas is focused on conservation and the restoration of fish, wildlife, and plant resources for the benefit of all Tennesseans for generations to come.
 Wildlife Management Areas also support recreational activities such as hunting, fishing, bird watching, and hiking.
 Visit www.tnwildlife.org for WMA locations and information.

-The Department of Agriculture’s Division of Forestry oversees Tennessee's 15 state forests ranging from mountain coves to bottomlands along the Mississippi River.
-State forests are managed for a mix of natural resources including wildlife habitat and healthy, high-quality timber.
-State forests offer recreational opportunities including hiking, hunting, bird watching, horseback riding, and a peaceful experience in the great outdoors.
-Visit www.tn.gov/agriculture/forests/state-forests.html for more information.